-Not only does it contain all the essential amino acids we all need, but also digests rapidly, tastes great, and allows your muscles to quickly begin the repair process following exercise.
+Not only does it contain the essential amino acids we all need, but it also digests rapidly, tastes great, is a good calorie value, and allows your body to quickly begin the repair process following exercise.

 Why can't you just eat whole foods?
 Well, you can, but the time it takes to digest these whole foods following a workout will no doubt leave your muscles unsatisfied far too long.

-Whey will quickly pass through your stomach and enter your circulation, allowing you to reap all the benefits of the "post workout-anabolic" window.
-Last but not least, the ratio of protein:calories and/or protein:fat in whey protein is far superior to most whole food protein sources.
+Whey will quickly pass through your stomach and enter your circulation, allowing you to reap all the benefits of the post-workout anabolic window.
+Last but not least, the ratios of protein to calories and protein to fat in whey protein are far superior to most whole-food protein sources.

 Whey Protein Isolate

 Whey protein isolate and concentrate are different.
-Isolate is the purest form of whey there is and is most definitely what you should purchase in my opinion.
-It is approximately 90% protein and contains very little fat and lactose.
+Isolate is a more pure form of whey and is most definitely what you should purchase, in my opinion.
+It is approximately 90-percent protein and contains very little fat and lactose.

 Whey Protein Concentrate